Suffolk Coast and Heaths Walks

 4. Beccles to Bungay - a countryside section via Shipmeadow

-This walk starts at Dunwich village and takes you into the forest on the Suffolk Coast Path.
+This 5 mile circular walk starts at Dunwich village car park and takes you into the forest on the Suffolk Coast Path.
 You then follow a series of well defined trails through the coniferous and broadleaved woodland before returning to the village.
 At the northern end of the forest you will find the delightful Westwood Marshes and Walberswick Nature Reserve where there are excellent birdwatching opportunities.
 Also look out for the Dunwich ponies in the woodland area.